Code-Institute-Submissions/smoothie-recipe-project/README.md

 This created a few layout problems, but with careful re-orginasation of my divs, I was able to tidy this up.

 Functions in app.py were tested using print statements initially, in the console.
 I was also able to check functions for inserting in to the database were working correctly by live viewing mlab (see below).
+Filter functions were tested frequently.
+User clicks on 'search by gluten free' for example, only recipes with gluten free listed will appear on results page.
+This testing was applied for all filtered functions with no major issues.

 ### mlab